salesforcecli/plugin-orchestrator/messages/appframework.delete.template.md

 # error.AuthenticationError.Actions

-- Verify your credentials
+- Verify your credentials are valid
-- Run 'sf org login' to reauthenticate
+- Run "sf org login web" to reauthenticate
 - Check if your session has expired
+- Ensure you have AppFramework enabled and appropriate permissions

 # error.GenericError